mrbungle64/ioBroker.switchbot-ble/README.md

 * SwitchBot "Curtain"
 * SwitchBot "Meter Plus"

-The SwitchBot "Curtain" is known to work, but I don't have one in use myself.
+These models are known to work, but I don't have them in use myself.

 ## Prerequisites